Enlight-UW/Current-members-and-goals/README.md

 - Are there any advantages or disadvantages to your way?
 Are there any advantages or disadvantages to implementing a data structure like this (using a different one)?
 - <a href="http://stackoverflow.com/questions/688276/implement-stack-using-two-queues">Queue using stacks here</a>
 - <a href="http://stackoverflow.com/questions/69192/how-to-implement-a-queue-using-two-stacks">Stack using queues here</a>

+## 15-11-2016: A non-technical question often asked in interviews, "How do you stay on top of or learn new technologies in our industry?"
+This is a tough question becuase they want you to give some variety of things that you are learning.
+Languages, Tools, Frameworks, etc...
+So lets build a list below of places that you can go to, to learn new things in computer science.
+(I'm going to post the obvious ones so that you guys have to do some digging)
+- Reddit (note: in an interview it is OK to say you learn stuff on reddit, and I hope you do!)
+- github.com/trending (a neat place to see what people are working on)
+- class (note: this is not really a good answer.... in class you usually learn old information that is the foundation for newer stuff.
+- lynda.com (note: UW gives us all a free account! go use it!)